-If you are visiting La Fortuna and want to see a sloth, then you must take a guided walk at Bogarin.
-The Bogarin Trail is one of the best places to see sloths in Costa Rica and it’s a great way to give back to the local community who are working hard to restore the rainforest in the area.
+If you are visiting La Fortuna and want to see a sloth, then you must take a guided walk at the Bogarin Trail.
+The Bogarin Trail is a wonderful La Fortuna sloth tour and one of the best places to see sloths in Costa Rica.

-The Bogarin Trail is in La Fortuna, 1 kilometer west of the La Fortuna park and church.
+The Bogarin Trail is in La Fortuna, 1 kilometer (.62 miles) west of the La Fortuna park and church.

 This trail has a very interesting history.
 This unique property used to be 100% cattle farm a couple decades ago.
 No trees, no rainforest, no wildlife.